 Director of Professional Development & Master Coach, Elementary Mathematics

 Antonia Cameron is the Director of Professional Development and Chief Academic Officer of Metamorphosis.
 In this capacity, she is responsible for coaching consultants and for developing all the elementary professional development offered by MTLC.
 Her current work is focused on how to develop feedback cultures in schools.
-As part of this work, she is facilitating learning communities focused on (1) the role of the principal in providing effective feedback; (2) the power of the teacher-student conference (helping teachers develop ways of conferring with students to allow for productive struggle); and, (3) the role of coaching in develop teacher leadership and leadership networks.
+As part of this work, she is facilitating learning communities focused on (1) the role of the principal in providing effective feedback; (2) the power of the teacher-student conference (helping teachers develop ways of conferring with students to allow for productive struggle); and, (3) the role of coaching in developing teacher leadership and leadership networks.
 Her recent publication, Agents of Change, How Content Coaching Transforms Teaching, co-authored with Lucy West, is used nationally as a tool to mentor coaches and other leaders.
-Toni is also working on a book on early childhood routines that will be published in 2017.
+Toni is also working on a book on early childhood routines that will be published in 2018.

 Toni has served as Co-Director with Cathy Fosnot of Mathematics in the City (MitC), a national center for professional development at City College of the City University New York.
 As co-principal investigator of an NSF-funded project, she co-authored the fifteen facilitator-guides that were part of the Young Mathematicians at Work CD-ROMs.
 She and her colleagues cultivated an extraordinary capacity to develop student learning in the teachers they coached.
-In addition, she co-authored two units (“Games” and “Muffles’ Truffles”) in the curriculum, Contexts for Learning published by Heinemann.
+In addition, she co-authored two units (“Games” and “Muffles’ Truffles”) in the curriculum Contexts for Learning published by Heinemann.

 Ms. Cameron designed Collaborative Communities of Practice, a groundbreaking professional development model for New York City’s Department of Education.
 This model served as the foundation for the mathematics collaborative coaching community implemented by Toni in over 100 schools in collaboration with Carol Teague in Region 8 of New York.
 Toni continues to refine this practice in her Principal and Coaching Learning Communities at Metamorphosis.